 1. Cut a medium head of cauliflower into bite-sized pieces and florets.
 Place in a large bowl and drizzle with a small amount of olive oil.
 Sprinkle with salt and pepper and toss together.

-2. Arrange in a parchment-lined roasting pan (parchment-lined, if you’d like).
+2. Arrange on a parchment-lined roasting pan.
 Roast in a 400º to 425º F oven for 15 minutes.

 3. Meanwhile, whirl a slice of whole-grain (or gluten-free) bread and 1/2 cup walnuts or pecans in a food processor until reduced to fine crumbs.